 Mr. Weiss received the 2011 AAJ David S. Shrager Award.
-He has been included in Pennsylvania Super Lawyers® from 2004 to 2013 and has been named among the Top 100 Pennsylvania Attorneys and Top 100 Lawyers in Philadelphia from 2010 to 2013.
+He has been included in Pennsylvania Super Lawyers® every year since 2004 and has been named among the Top 100 Pennsylvania Attorneys and Top 100 Lawyers in Philadelphia since 2010.

 Education and Background

 Mr. Weiss earned his bachelor’s degree from the Pennsylvania State University in 1968 and his law degree from Villanova University School of Law in 1972.
 He is licensed to practice in Pennsylvania and is specially admitted to practice in other states.

 Mr. Weiss was featured on the cover of the 2011 edition of Philadelphia’s Best Lawyers, published by the Legal Intelligencer.

 Sol Weiss Named To the Reader’s Choice Top Attorneys List 2010 – Compiled by Avvo Inc., Suburban Life, 12/2010.

 Analysis: Pfizer Appeals Court’s Recognition of New Pharma Cause of Action.
 Law.com Interviews Sol H. Weiss.
 8/24/2010.

 Analysis: BP’s Spill Clean-Up Now Shifts to the Lawyers.
 Reuters Interviews Sol H. Weiss.
 8/10/2010.